-View an exciting orientation video.
-Tour the Dr. John Harvey Kellogg Discovery Center on the upper level is closed until further notice.
+Dr. John Harvey Kellogg Discovery Center on the upper level is closed until further notice.
 On the lower level you will find the Heritage Shoppe, a resource for purchasing apparel, audio visual materials, collectors items, music and books.
 Restrooms are open in this building only.

 William J. Hardy Exibit

 Hear the story of African-American Adventist Pioneers - W. J. Hardy family, Anna Knight, C. M. Kinney, and others.
 Learn about Edson and Emma White and the stories about the Morning Star boat.

 19th Century School House

 This restored one-room school house operated in Battle Creek and was donated by the Battle Creek Historical Society.
 In this setting experience the growth of Adventist Education from its beginings in Battle Creek in 1872.

 This church, originally located in Parkville, Michigan, was the first church to be dedicated after we chose the name "Seventh-day Adventist."
 In this church, on January 12th, 1861, Ellen White had a vision predicting the Civil War three months before the first shots were fired.